pallets/jinja/docs/api.rst

 the first request and Jinja compiles many templates at once which slows down the application.

-To use a bytecode cache, instanciate it and pass it to the :class:`Environment`.
+To use a bytecode cache, instantiate it and pass it to the :class:`Environment`.

 .. autoclass:: jinja2.BytecodeCache
     :members: load_bytecode, dump_bytecode, clear